Raphhh/samurai/README.md

 ## Modules

 A module is a plugin added to Samurai.
 This plugin will execute some specific commands.
-For example, git module will init Git in your project.
+For example, the git module will init Git in your project.

 **You can easily develop your own module and add it to Samurai.** See the [module creation doc](https://github.com/Raphhh/samurai/wiki/Module-creation).